stormeyseas/UTAS-IMAS-PhD-Thesis-Template-2023/README.md

 ## Using this template

 I am in the process of adding a readme file within the template itself with detailed instructions on how to use each part of this tempate, as I realise that often the thesis-writing process is the first time that many students will be using Latex.
 Stay tuned also for a detailed featurelist on my blog at https://drtreimer.com.

+I originally imported this project from Overleaf, so the simplest way to get started with it is to download it as a zip file and upload it as your own new project to Overleaf.
+You don't even need a premium subscription!